mli/new-docs/python/guide/packages/ndarray/01-ndarray-intro.md

 In this chapter, we'll get
 you going with the basic functionality.
 Don't worry if you don't understand any of the basic math, like element-wise operations or normal distributions.
-In the next two chapters we'll take another pass at NDArray, teaching you both the math you'll need and how to realize it in code.
+In the next two chapters we'll take another pass at `NDArray`, teaching you both the math you'll need and how to realize it in code.

 To get started, let's import